airoweb/notedo/README.md

 ### Changelog

 * **Version 1.0**
-  * Initial release of NoteD.
+  * Initial release of noteD.
   * Save highlighted text as notes via the context menu.
   * Organize notes with titles, due dates, and completion status.
   * Access notes through a popup or full-page view.